john-cooler-haps/deepseek-bypass/README.md

 3. Click **Load Unpacked** and select the `deepseek-bypass` folder.
 4. The extension is now active and monitoring DeepSeek AI responses!

+### **🔑 How to Get Your OpenAI API Key**

+To use OpenAI’s models in this extension, you need to generate an API key from OpenAI.
+Follow these simple steps to get your API key and start using external AI responses.

+---

+### **🛠 Step-by-Step Guide**

+1️⃣ **Go to OpenAI's Platform**
+- Open your browser and visit: [https://platform.openai.com/signup](https://platform.openai.com/signup)
+- If you don’t have an OpenAI account, sign up for free.
+If you already have one, log in.

+2️⃣ **Navigate to API Keys**
+- Once logged in, go to the **API Keys** section: [https://platform.openai.com/account/api-keys](https://platform.openai.com/account/api-keys)

+3️⃣ **Generate a New API Key**
+- Click the **"Create new secret key"** button.
+- Copy the generated API key immediately – **you won’t be able to see it again!**

+4️⃣ **Paste the Key in the Extension Settings**
+- Open the Chrome extension settings.
+- Find the section for OpenAI API Key.
+- Paste your key and save the settings.

+---

+### **⚠ Important Notes**
+🔹 **Keep your API key private** – do not share it with others.
+🔹 **Usage limits apply** – OpenAI may charge based on usage.
+Check pricing: [https://openai.com/pricing](https://openai.com/pricing)
+🔹 **You can regenerate or delete your key** anytime from the OpenAI API Keys page.

+Now you’re ready to use OpenAI’s responses in the extension! 🚀

+---

 ## 🛠 Features
 ✔ **Automated Detection:** Monitors and identifies censored responses in real time.
 ✔ **Seamless GPT Integration:** Fetches and injects AI-generated responses when censorship is detected.